-The Erewash Canal will be affected over several miles through Long Eaton, Sandiacre and north to Stanton Gate.
+The Erewash Canal would have been affected over several miles through Long Eaton, Sandiacre and north to Stanton Gate.

 Find out more

 HS2 Phase 2B plans will impact other waterways.